 Early History of the Croakard family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croakard research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakard History in all our PDF Extended History products and printed products wherever possible.

 Croakard Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Croakard has appeared as Crockatt, Crocket, Crockett and others.